Subsurface Geologic Modeling

-3D regional scale geological model.
+regional scale subsurface geologic model.

 Figure 1.
-A 3D regional-scale geologic model from A) bird’s-eye view and B) oblique view showing surficial and internal distribution of geologic formations; click/tap image to open a high-resolution version.
+A regional-scale subsurface geologic model from A) bird’s-eye view and B) oblique view showing surficial and internal distribution of geologic formations; click/tap image to open a high-resolution version.
 Source: Reprinted from 3D Provincial Geological Framework Model of Alberta, Version 2 Metadata and Methodology, Alberta Energy Regulator / Alberta Geological Survey, AER/AGS MOD 2018-02.

 Purpose